 Alice and Puns and Rock’n’Roll

 Alice and the Graceful White Rabbit is a thorough, fun, and mostly faithful retelling of Lewis Carroll’s classic tale.
-But Carroll’s Victorian language and all references to British culture are gone.
-Written in contemporary English, this new version embeds, with varying degrees of subtlety, several hundred references to the songs and artists that make up… [read full post]
+But Carroll’s Victorian language and all references to British culture are… [read full post]

 Spring Meeting in SF Viewable on YouTube

 The wonderful Spring 2017 meeting at the Koret Auditorium at the San Francisco Public Library was kindly recorded by their staff and posted to their YouTube channel.
-The talks are: Peter Hanff “A New Wonderland; or, L. Frank Baum’s Adventures in Phunniland” Panel: Daniel Singer, Andrew Ogus, and Jonathan Dixon “Looking-Glass House: The Lost Manuscript”… [read full post]
+The talks are:… [read full post]